-The centre is a key stopping point on the Trail of the Tin Dragon, an interpretation trail that tells the story of the trials and tribulations of Chinese tin mining in the area.
+The centre is a key stopping point on the Trail of the Tin Dragon, an interpretation trail that reveals the trials and tribulations of Chinese tin mining in the area.

 The Blue Lake near town is a unique attraction: once a mine hole, the lake now reflects a stunning aqua blue from the minerals at the bottom of the lake.
 Canoeing, fishing and boating are popular on this and other nearby lakes.

 Gem hunters should keep their eyes peeled for smokey quartz, topaz and amethyst too.
 In town, there are several antiques, second-hand, and craft shops to explore and traditional Devonshire teas for a morning or afternoon treat.